VaultaFoundation/docs/native/60_advanced-topics/22_upgrading-from-eos.md

 }
 ```

-If you want to simply make sure that your `EOS` supporting contract isn't allowing `VAULTA` transfers, you can
+If you want to simply make sure that your `EOS` supporting contract isn't allowing `A` transfers, you can
 prevent the action from being executed by checking the symbol of the asset or contract.

 ```cpp